hom-bahrani/Gymnasium-Colaboratory-Starter/README.md

 # Gymnasium-Colaboratory-Starter

-This notebook can be used to render Gymnasium (which is the current maintained fork of OpenAI’s Gym library) in Google's Colaboratory.
+This notebook can be used to render Gymnasium (current maintained fork of OpenAI’s Gym) in Google's Colaboratory.

 The main approach is to set up a virtual display using the pyvirtualdisplay library.
 This enables you to render gym environments in Colab, which doesn't have a real display.